rmholmes/rmholmes.github.io/_pages/projects/DeepEqMix.md

 mixing there.</figcaption>
 </p>

-For more information please see my article published in [Geophysical Research Letters](/publications) or feel free to contact me.
+For more information please see my article published in Geophysical Research Letters ([Evidence for Seafloor-Intensified Mixing by Surface-Generated Equatorial Waves](http://dx.doi.org/10.1002/2015GL066472)) or feel free to contact me.
 This article was also the subject of several media releases that are also worth a look:

 [Stanford University News: Intense ocean turbulence discovered near sea floor in equatorial Pacific, Stanford scientists